-8.11 C-axis and Y-axis machining in smart.
-Turn operating mode
+6.11 C-axis and Y-axis machining in smart.
+Turn mode of operation

 In smart.Turn mode of operation, ICP supports the definition of milling contours and holes as well as the creation of milling and drilling patterns that are machined with the aid of the C axis or Y axis.